Raising your kids to be smart with money gives them vital life skills.

 Piggy banks are great for younger kids.
 Even though money is increasingly virtual, coins and notes help kids see and understand money.
 They can see their money grow as they save.

 Opening a savings account is a good way to introduce kids to banking, saving and interest.

 There are also apps to help kids save pocket money and learn good money habits.

 Set money goals

-Help your kids avoid impulsive purchases by teaching them to set goals and to prioritise what they spend their money on.
+Help your kids avoid impulse buys by teaching them to set goals and prioritise how they spend their money.

-When your child wants to spend money on an impulse purchase, remind them about the goal they are saving for.
-Work out how much longer they'll have to wait to reach their goal if they decide to spend today.
+When your child wants to make an impulse buy, remind them about the goal they're saving for.
+Get them to work out how much longer it will take to reach their goal if they spend today.

-Get your kids to work out how long it will take them to reach their savings goal or to save up for something special.
+Get your kids to work out how long it will take to reach their savings goal.